 The handle opening is lean and included/recessed in the door frame.
 Looks nice and would have a good value analysis.

 Also, ergonomics is great (hand width and thickness + function location is visible enough)

 … but to notice is dust or liquid collector.
 A large bottom opening would have likely added some mold complexity and cost but would have permitted to limit the wash, and when done wash easier

-Looks great, thick, heavy, and of high quality … if it was not open to the top and placed everywhere in that public restaurant.
+Looks great, thick, heavy, and of high quality … if these 5mm recesses were facing upwards and placed everywhere in that public restaurant.
 “Designed by recesses” one could say.